HINT: A Hierarchical Independent Component Analysis Toolbox for Investigating Brain Functional Networks using Neuroimaging Data: Introduction

-At this time, the toolbox implements the hc-ICA technique of \cite{shi2016}, with further extensions of this approach, including a longitudinal ICA method, in active development.
+At this time, the toolbox implements the hc-ICA technique of \cite{shi2016}, with further extensions of this approach, including the longitudinal version of hc-ICA \cite{wang2019hierarchical}, in active development.
 The intent of this toolbox is to provide neuroimaging researchers with an easy-to-use tool for utilizing hierarchical ICA techniques on fMRI data, allowing them to estimate the brain networks of interest, test hypotheses about covariate effects, and generate model-based estimates of the brain networks on both the study population- and individual-level.
-The toolbox features several interactive visualization windows that allow users to flexibly specify the brain networks and subject subpopulations for results visualization.
+The toolbox features several interactive visualization windows that allow users to flexibly specify the brain networks and subject sub-populations for results visualization.
 HINT also features a computationally optimized EM algorithm with significant improvements over the original EM in the hc-ICA paper \citep{shi2016}.
 This new EM algorithm in HINT provides much more efficient estimation of the hc-ICA model, particularly on data sets with a large number of subjects.

 The HINT Matlab GUI allows the user to input their imaging data in The Neuroimaging Informatics Technology Initiative (NIFTI) file format.
 HINT then performs the preprocessing steps prior to hc-ICA, obtains initial guesses for the hc-ICA model parameters, and, upon user request, removes ICs that are not of interest, such as those corresponding to motion artifacts, from the subsequent hc-ICA modeling.
 Model estimation within HINT is carried out via an Expectation Maximization (EM) algorithm as described in Section \ref{emAlgs}.
 HINT can perform hypothesis testing on the covariate effects and linear combinations of the covariate effects using a voxel-specific approximate inference procedure \citep{shi2016}.
 After obtaining parameter estimates, the toolbox provides display windows enabling the user to visualize brain network maps in several configurations.
 Specifically, the user can visualize the model-based estimates of the brain functional networks for sub-populations of interest by specifying their corresponding covariate patterns.
 The user can also visualize the model-based estimates of subject-specific brain networks to obtain individual-level network information.
 Furthermore, users can use the covariate effect display window to identify specific regions of the brain that show significant differences between groups, as well as perform model-based hypothesis testing of contrasts of those covariate effects.